Conversations

 }

-The response includes a conversationId and the agent's first reply.
+The response includes the agent's first reply.
 The responseMessage is the text shown to the user.
 The responseMetadata can contain structured data (for example margin calculations, approval status or timestamps).

 Continuing a conversation

-For multi-turn agents, send subsequent messages with agentMessageCreate using the conversationId from the first response:
+For multi-turn agents, send subsequent messages with agentMessageCreate using the conversationId your webhook returned in the first response:

 mutation AgentMessageCreate($input: AgentMessageCreateInput!) {